 Included with Admission

 Included with admission are both the Corn and Strawbarrel Mazes, Corn Pit, Hayride, and Music.
 They also have a gunny sack slide, walk on water and if you want you can even launch a pumpkin 150 yards for an additional fee.
 They are also selling pumpkins 3 for $12 right on site.
-One thing that I was disappointed in, there did seem to be a number if ‘Pay’ things right up front.
+One thing that I was disappointed in, there did seem to be a number of ‘Pay’ things right up front.
 The kids were asking non-stop to do some of the other activities.
 Thankfully we were able to direct them away.

 If you are in the northern part of the cities and are looking for a maze that will get you thoroughly lost this year, I would recommend this place.
 Sometimes it’s just what you need.
 Otherwise, check out the 9 of the Best Corn Mazes in the Twin Cities or Fall Fun at the Severs Corn Maze for more great maze fun!

 Pin it for later